bdthemes/zoloblocks/readme.txt

 Organize content into tabs for a compact and user-friendly layout, such as FAQs, product details, or feature comparisons.

 **Tag Cloud (Free)**
 Display tags in a cloud format for better content discovery, such as in blogs or portfolios.
+Improve the tagging systems for discovering relevant content.

 **Text Path (Free)**
 Create text that follows custom paths for unique designs, such as curved headlines or creative layouts.